Italy earthquake: Amid the rubble, a couple says 'I do'

 The wedding -- attended by dozens of people, including some from as far away as Brazil and Canada -- was a brief moment of joy in the grim central Italian quake zone and a testament that life does indeed go on.

 "Of course I was worried and nervous.
-And I didn't want to create even more problems for the village," Adazzi said.
+And I didn't want to create even more problems for the village," Martina Adazzi said.
 "But everyone has been so wonderful and welcoming."

 Demolition zone